badair/eraserface/README.md

 First and foremost, Eraserface is a fun metaprogramming exercise.
 A handful of test cases exist in this repository, which one should review (and perhaps expand) before deciding to use Eraserface in their own project.

 Eraserface requires access to member function pointers through the target object type.
-This brings 3 important considerations:
+This brings 4 important considerations:

 * Publicly inherited member functions cannot be used to implement an Eraserface interface, unless they are imported with `using` declarations in the derived class.
+* Neither covariance no contravariance are supported.
 * objects of classes in the `std` namespace may not be used, since taking the address of a member function of a class in this namespace is undefined behavior.
 * If interface members are implemented with a member function template, Eraserface will instantiate the template and [ODR-use](http://en.cppreference.com/w/cpp/language/definition%23One_Definition_Rule#ODR-use) the member function according to the respective signature(s) passed to the `DEFINE_ERASERFACE` macro.